What should I do if I've been hacked?

-If the account authorizes any third-party programs or apps (e.g. Facebook and Twitter) make sure no third-party apps have rights to your accounts that you haven't given permission.
-Best advice is to delete any app you are unfamiliar with or do not remember installing.
+If the account authorizes any third-party programs or apps (e.g., Facebook and Twitter), make sure they don't have rights you have not granted.
+Our best advice is to delete any app you are unfamiliar with or do not remember installing.

 Let your other contacts know about the hack

-If your e-mail account or any account with contacts is hacked, let your contacts know about the hack.
-Hackers often gain access to other accounts by using affiliated accounts since people are not as suspicious of e-mails coming from someone they know.
+If your e-mail account or any account with contacts is hacked, let your contacts know.
+Hackers often breach other accounts using affiliated accounts since people are not as suspicious of e-mails coming from someone they know.

 Verify past posts

-If your social network (e.g. Google+, Twitter, or Facebook) has been hacked make sure there are no posts or messages that have been made on your behalf.
-Social network accounts are hacked to help spread spam, malware, and advertisements on your behalf.
+If your social network (e.g., Google+, Twitter, or Facebook) was hacked, make sure there are no posts or messages made on your behalf.
+Social network accounts are hacked to help spread spam, malware, and advertisements.

 New accounts setup

-If a hacker gains access to your e-mail, they often use your e-mail address as a way to setup new accounts.
-Check your inbox, sent items, and trash for any new account notifications using your e-mail address.
-If new accounts have been created, you can try logging into those accounts by using the reset password feature and then delete the account.
+If a hacker gains access to your e-mail, they often use it to set up new accounts.
+Check your inbox, sent items, and trash for any notifications that a new account was created using your e-mail address.
+If new accounts were created, you can try logging into them using the reset password feature and then delete the account.

 If you believe you're a victim of identity theft and are a citizen of the United States, visit the following link to report identity theft and get a recovery plan.